 Understanding Dyslexia

-• Reading requires our brains to connect letters to sounds, place the sounds in the correct order, combine the words into sentences, then paragraphs, and read with speed, accuracy, and prosody, all while comprehending what we are reading in the text.
-(Whew!
-That can be tiring and taxing!)
+• Reading involves a complex set of cognitive processes.
+Our brains must connect letters to sounds, arrange those sounds in the correct order, and combine words into sentences and paragraphs.
+This all needs to be done with speed, accuracy, and prosody while also comprehending the text.
+It can be exhausting!

-The International Dyslexia Association defines dyslexia as the following:
+The International Dyslexia Association defines dyslexia as follows:

-Dyslexia is a life-long condition, and with appropriate school and parental support, proper screening, diagnosis, and early and ongoing intervention, children CAN lead a highly successful and happy life!
+Dyslexia is a lifelong condition; however, with appropriate school and parental support, proper screening, accurate diagnosis, and early and ongoing intervention, children with dyslexia can lead successful and fulfilling lives!

 • Dyslexia affects 20% of a student population and is estimated to comprise about 80% of all learning disabilities.